rgwood/ScriptCompiler/README.md

 ## Why?

-C# the language is pretty succinct these days ([top-level statements](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements), [global usings](https://www.hanselman.com/blog/implicit-usings-in-net-6)) and the compiler is fast - seems like it should be good for scripting!
-But the tooling around the language still isn't quite there yet; you (normally) need a project file for every program, and `dotnet run` takes a second or two.
+C# the language is pretty succinct these days ([top-level statements](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements), [global usings](https://www.hanselman.com/blog/implicit-usings-in-net-6)) - seems like it should be good for scripting!
+But the tooling around the language still isn't quite there yet; you need a project file for every program, and `dotnet run` isn't as fast as I'd like.
+[This proposal should help](https://github.com/dotnet/designs/pull/213) (upvote it!) but who knows when it will be done.

 Also, this has been stuck in my head for a while: